 Strolling through Bath, you’ll recognise the settings from Austen’s novels.
 The Pump Room, Assembly Rooms, and Sydney Gardens echo scenes from her tales, offering a glimpse into the city that influenced her writing.

 Above is Steventon, the quiet area in Hampshire where Jane was born.
+She returned to Hampshire near the end of her life, and is buried in Winchester Cathedral.

-A Guided Tour of Jane Austen’s Home
+A Guided Tour of Jane Austen’s Homes

 Jane Austen at Home is a stunning gift book for anyone who adores the books of Jane Austen, to celebrate the 250th birthday of one of England’s moved beloved novelist.
 Discover the rooms from where this remarkable author quietly changed the world.